Example: Right-to-Left Text

 Some other commands work in a logical direction—for example

-Backspace deletes before of the cursor, which is to the left in
+Backspace deletes before the cursor, which is to the left in

 left-to-right text, and to the right in right-to-left text.
 Similarly,